Unic-X/Anilist-Post-Ext/README.md

 Extension provides a way to add the currently watching anime directly to the Anilist
 - Requires the user to provide the Oauth token
-> The process of manually providing the token to authenticate the extension will be shortened soon
+> The process of manually providing the token to authenticate has been shortened to Implicit Grant